digital-dream-labs/vector-web-setup/README.md

 1. Open a Chrome Browser and go to http://localhost:8000/.
 1. Follow the instructions provided by the web application.

+> NOTE:
-The application talks to the robot via BLE.
-There is a standard for browsers to support this but it is currently only implemented on Chrome.
-Until that changes use of the chrome browser is required.
+The application talks to the robot via Bluetooth Low-Energe protocol (BLE).
+There is a standard for browsers to support this but it is currently only **implemented on Chrome**.
+Until that changes, use of the Chrome browser is required.
+BLE is only enabled on `https://` sites or `http://localhost`.

-## Admin usage
+## Advanced - Admin usage

 As we release firmware to unlock OSKR robots or other alternate firmwares users may wish to install different firmwares for